wp-plugins/wptouch/readme.txt

 Tested up to: 4.1
 License: GPLv2

-Make your WordPress website mobile-friendly with just a few clicks.
+Create a slick mobile WordPress website with just a few clicks.

 == Description ==